njohner/ost_pymodules/README.md

 ```shell
 make html
 ```
+This should generate a set of html files in *doc/build/html*.
+To view the documentation, open the *index.html* file.
 Some examples on how to use certain functions of the modules can be found in the *example* folder.

 To import the modules in OpenStructure: